anser-tv/anser-controller/contributing.md

 - Pulic functions should be in UpperCamelCase.
 - Private functions should be in lowerCamelCase.

+## Commit Messages
+- Fixes should be prefixed with `fix:`
+- Features should be prefixed with `feat:`
+- Other changes (e.g. documentation, bumping package version) should be prefixed with `chore:`

+## Branches
+- Branches should follow a similar naming convention to Commit Messages e.g. `feat/some-feature`, `chore/bump-package`
+- Major changes must be made on their own branch
+- Minor changes (most chores) can be done on master by those with push permissions.

 ## Tests

 Tests should be written in the form: